Jo Bonnier: Team managements

-By the early seventies, he had taken to managing his team, entering several cars in World Sportscar Championship events, and taking a backseat to driving.
+By the early seventies, Bonnier had taken to managing his team, entering several cars in World Sportscar Championship events, and taking a backseat to driving.

 Safety advocacy

 Bonnier had also taken a lead in the fight for track safety, which had started around that time.

 Death

 Bonnier was killed in a crash during the 1972 24 Hours of Le Mans.
 On the straight between Mulsanne Corner and Indianapolis, his open-top Lola T280-Cosworth collided with a Ferrari Daytona driven by a Swiss amateur driver Florian Vetsch.
 His car was catapulted over the Armco barriers and into the trees next to the track and he was killed instantly.
 According to Vic Elford, who was driving a factory-entered Alfa Romeo Tipo 33 and who had stopped to assist Vetsch escape from his burning Ferrari, the last he had seen of Bonnier's Lola was that it was "spinning into the air like a helicopter".